Bonspiel at Idaburn Dam, 2010 - Photographer: Janyne Fletcher

 Supplements are a risk for all athletes.
 DFSNZ don’t approve any supplements or their use because of this risk.
 Athletes can and do test positive because of contaminated supplements.

 Nevertheless, many athletes choose to use supplements or are on a supplement programme.
 If that’s you, it’s important to make an informed decision.
-Drug Free Sport New Zealand’s Supplement Decision-Making Guide shows you ways you can minimise – but not eliminate – supplement risk.
+Drug Free Sport New Zealand’s Supplement Decision-Making Guide shows you ways to minimise – but not eliminate – supplement risk.

 The World Curling Federation defines an International Level Athlete as: